 Over the years we have seen a lot of people with knee problems.
 Many of them with problems of the patellar tendon.
 They have had many treatments including, cortisone, physical therapy, rest, some of the them wear big braces on their knees.
-They are doing a consult with me because they are still looking for help.
 Can stem cell therapy help them?
-After an email or a phone call we assesses the person’s situation.
-If we feel they are a realistic candidate for treatment, they come in for a consultation where we can do an examination and come up with a healing program.

 - Stem cell therapy involves the use of your own bone marrow derived stem cells within a regenerative injection program.